 - Enroll in the same classes as admitted students

-- Earn graduate credit that counts toward your degree upon admission
+- Earn up to 9 hours of graduate credit that counts toward your degree upon admission

 - Benefit from the same faculty, staff, and level of support as admitted students

 PreMBA status is a temporary student status.
 If you choose this option, you will eventually need to complete the formal admission process, and receive a positive admission decision, in order to continue in the program.

 |Spring 2015||Summer 2015||Fall 2015|